Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Refugio Caldera

-This refuge is free and houses about 10 people.
-I haven’t slept there myself, but I hear it fills up pretty fast in the summer and it’s recommended to get there as early as possible to secure a place.
+This refuge is free and fits about 10-12 people.
+It gets full pretty fast in the summer and it’s recommended to get there as early as possible to secure a place.
+Even after summer, I’ve stopped by to make food and the shelter has been half-full around 16:00 already.

 Wild camping